-The free swinging armchair 400 from Artek is a classic from the Finnish furniture designer.
-It was created already in the year 1936 by the famous designer and architect Alvar Aalto.
-The armchair is known as “The Tank” because of its robust look.
+The free-swinging Armchair 400 by Artek is a classic of Finnish furniture design.
+It was designed by renowned designer and architect Alvar Aalto as early as 1936.
+The armchair is known as ‘The Tank’ on account of its robust appearance.

-The zebra clothing consists of 56% wool, 39% cotton and 5% polyester.
+The zebra cover consists of 56% wool, 39% cotton and 5% polyester.